How We Made an Old Piano New Again

 So we got to work on removing the all the strings.

-We had to remove all the pins to loosen the strings.
+We had to remove all the pins to loosen the piano strings.

-FYI – you can’t cut the strings.
+FYI – you can’t cut the piano wire without loosening them first.
 They wind them so tight that they would dangerously fly all over the place – hurting the piano – or worse – you!

-Once you completely loosen the strings, then you can clip them.
+Once you completely loosen the strings, then you can clip them with wire cutters.

 Next it was time to disassemble.

 We unscrewed every screw we could find and slowly started to remove the parts of the piano.